ashedow/helpers/docs/DBs/BigData/Spark/spark_sql.md

 ## Optimisation

+### Why RDD is Slow

 When using *RDD*, Spark knows *nothing* about your *data*.
 If you consider this SQL query in the context of a database management system, the *DBMS knows what columns your tables have and what are their types*, thus reducing unnecessary reads and redundant computations.

+Using *RDD* directly leads to performance issues as *Spark doesn’t know how to apply the optimization techniques* and RDD *serialize and de-serialize* the data when it distributes across a cluster (repartition & shuffling).

 Using the *RDD API*, Spark knows *nothing about your computations* as well. is that Spark gets your lambdas as serialized byte arrays.
 And the best it can do is just apply it to each row or partition of the data.